Summer Read 2013

 All Whitman staff, faculty and students and members of the Walla Walla Valley community are invited to join new students in reading this compelling work.
 In extending the Summer Read program to the local community, the college has purchased copies of the books for area libraries, and it is available for purchase at the College Bookstore.

 In addition to reading the book, all are invited to participate in Summer Read Program activities over the course of the next academic year:

 - Aug.
 31 – faculty panel presentation that will explore key themes and issues from Steele’s book from the perspectives of different disciplines.

 - Oct.
-10 – the author visits campus to deliver a lecture and share personal anecdotes from his experience researching and writing the book.
+10 –Claude M. Steele, author of "Whistling Vivaldi" visits campus to deliver a lecture and share personal anecdotes from his experience researching and writing the book.